The Jewish Monitor

 A Warsaw dispatch informs us of the death of Jacob Dinesohn, one of the earliest and most popular writers—in his day—in Yiddish.

-It is characteristic of the man and his instinctive reading of the signs of the times, that, when the Yiddish literature had progressed to a higher stage of development, and beyond his Metier, when it really did begin to assume the aspect of a real, and modern literature, to reflect the life and the thoughts of real people and voice the aspirations of the great masses of the Jewish people, Dinesohn’s pen was laid away to rest.
+It is characteristic of the man and his instinctive reading of the signs of the times that, when the Yiddish literature had progressed to a higher stage of development and beyond his Metier, when it really did begin to assume the aspect of a real and modern literature, to reflect the life and the thoughts of real people and voice the aspirations of the great masses of the Jewish people, Dinesohn’s pen was laid away to rest.
 For, barring the composition of a few brief sketches and a few pamphlets on timely topics, Dinesohn wrote nothing during many a year of his later life.
 Did he realize that a new age has need of new singers, singers who will perceive the new notes that thrill and stir in the new heavens, and that the meat of youth and immaturity may be the poison of an adult, and riper, age?
-Perhaps he did sense it, with that subtle clairvoyance of his, which enabled him, to detect promise of talent, and even genius, in the production of raw youth, (he was the discoverer of Perez and other shining stars in our literary firmament) the coming of other times and other songs.
-There, unfortunately, are some artists who, like Rip Van Winkle, remain asleep for dozens of years, and then, shout themselves hoarse proclaiming from the house-tops their loyalty to a king who has been dethroned decades previously!
+Perhaps he did sense it, with that subtle clairvoyance of his, which enabled him to detect promise of talent and even genius, in the production of raw youth (he was the discoverer of Peretz and other shining stars in our literary firmament), the coming of other times and other songs.
+There, unfortunately, are some artists who, like Rip Van Winkle, remain asleep for dozens of years and then shout themselves hoarse, proclaiming from the house-tops their loyalty to a king who has been dethroned decades previously!
 But, the wiser man escapes their fate.
-What a fetling dénouement to the career of the creator of “Hershele, and Yossele,” the embodiment of the pitiful and the persecuted, to end his days in deeds of charity, and the founding of homes for the thousands of the helpless orphans of the terrible war!
-A Christian writer disgusted with life’s scars will sometime turn his face upon it, and join a community of mendicant monks and spend his days in prayer and fasting, while the Jew will usually turn to works of benevolence and practical good deeds, the Jewish Metier.
+What a fitting dénouement to the career of the creator of Hershele and Yosele,” the embodiment of the pitiful and the persecuted, to end his days in deeds of charity and the founding of homes for the thousands of the helpless orphans of the terrible war!
+A Christian writer disgusted with life’s scars will sometimes turn his face upon it and join a community of mendicant monks and spend his days in prayer and fasting, while the Jew will usually turn to works of benevolence and practical good deeds, the Jewish Metier.